-“I believe it was through rugby league legend, Wally Lewis that my parents found out about Hear and Say, as we learnt that Wally’s daughter, Jamie-Lee was also profoundly deaf in both ears.”
+“It was through rugby league legend, Wally Lewis that my parents found out about Hear and Say, as we learnt that Wally’s daughter, Jamie-Lee was also profoundly deaf in both ears,” Zoe said.

-Zoe said she had memories of attending the official opening of the Hear and Say Gold Coast Centre in 2005, and recalled the exciting feeling of it being a “great milestone for everyone, including families”.
+“I have memories of attending the official opening of the Hear and Say Gold Coast centre in 2005 – it was a great milestone for everyone, including families.

-“Currently I am working with my listening and spoken language specialist to improve my listening experience with my new implant.
+“Currently I am working with my clinician to improve my listening experience with my second implant.
 This is combined with incremental programming of both the new and old implant with my audiologist, Greer which ensures I’m getting the best access to speech sounds,” Zoe said.